“Ecosystem Marketing: The Future of Competition” – Christian Sarkar and Philip Kotler

 Are you ready?

 Stay tuned.
 Our next article on the subject will explore ecosystem strategy.

-- The ecosystem maps used to illustrate the various types of ecosystems were created using a proprietary tool used by Consentric Marketing.
+- The ecosystem maps used to illustrate the various types of ecosystems were created using an ecosystem visualization tool: Ecosystematic.
 The colors for each node in the maps signify traffic and attention levels.

 Philip Kotler is the “father of modern marketing.”
 He is the S.C.
 Johnson & Son Distinguished Professor of International Marketing at the Kellogg School of Management at Northwestern University.
 He was voted the first Leader in Marketing Thought by the American Marketing Association and named The Founder of Modern Marketing Management in the Handbook of Management Thinking.
 Professor Kotler holds major awards including the American Marketing Association’s (AMA) Distinguished Marketing Educator Award and Distinguished Educator Award from The Academy of Marketing Science.
 The Sales and Marketing Executives International (SMEI) named him Marketer of the Year and the American Marketing Association described him as “the most influential marketer of all time.”
 He is in the Thinkers50 Hall of Fame, and is featured as a “guru” in the Economist.
 He is the author Confronting Capitalism: Real Solutions for a Troubled Economic System, 2015; and Democracy in Decline: Rebuilding its Future, 2016.

 Christian Sarkar is the editor of THE MARKETING JOURNAL, an entrepreneur, marketing consultant, and activist.
-See the $300 House project and FixCapitalism.com.
+He is the founder of Ecosystematic, an ecosystem visualization tool.
+See also the $300 House project and FixCapitalism.com.
 He is the co-author (with Philip Kotler) of Brand Activism: From Purpose to Action (2018).